cloudmesh-community/sp19-516-122/notebook.md

 # Week 03/18/2019-03/24/2019
 * Project: Rewrote project to split into EMR.py and manager.py with one handling interface and the other handling actual program logic.
+Finished work on spinning clusters up/down via the rewrite.
 * Office Hours: Attended Thursday office hours to discuss error handling and project specifics.